 - if you suspect frostbite, warm the affected areas using body heat (such an armpit).
 Do not rub the victim’s extremities as this may cause more damage.

-What can be done to prevent cold stress injuries among outdoor workers?
+What can be done to prevent cold stress injuries among outdoor workers in New York?

 The first line of defense is to dress in warm layers.
 The inner layer should be cotton, which both provides insulation and draws moisture away from the skin, keeping it dry.
 Always wear a warm hat, gloves, socks and a face mask.
 If conditions are wet, you outer layers should be waterproof.
 If your clothes become wet or damp, change into dry ones as quickly as possible.